 \subsection{Deformable Model}

 Deformable models for image segmentation have also been explored by different research groups.
 The main idea of deformable segmentation models is to obtain the result by searching for a suitable deformation.
 The active contour model \cite{kass1988snakes} can be considered as a deformable model, which deforms a collection of points discretizing a curve to enclose the boundary of the object.
-Cootes \etal \cite{cootes1995active} extended the active contour model to a learnable model by extracting the main pattern of variations using principle component analysis(PCA).
+Cootes \etal \cite{cootes1995active} extended the active contour model to a learnable model by extracting the main pattern of variations using principle component analysis (PCA).
 More recent deformable image segmentation models consider a dense spatial deformation map between the template image and the target image.
 The template mask is then deformed to the shape of the object in the image.
-For instance, Chan \etal \cite{chan2018topology} proposed a deformation-based segmentation model using quasiconformal maps and the segmentation results are guaranteed to be topology-preserving.
+Chen \etal \cite{chen2021generalized} proposed a new dual-front scheme, based on asymmetric quadratic metrics, which integrates image features and a vector field derived from the evolving contour.
+Chan \etal \cite{chan2018topology} proposed a deformation-based segmentation model using quasiconformal maps and the segmentation results are guaranteed to be topology-preserving.
 Siu \etal \cite{siu2020image} applied the dihedral angle in the deformable model for image segmentation to incorporate the partial convexity and topology constraints.
 Zhang \etal \cite{zhang2021topology} proposed a deformable model using the hyperelastic regularization, which gives rise to a topology-preserving segmentation model and can be applied to 3D volumetric images.
 Convexity prior is further integrated into the model in \cite{zhang2021topoconv}.
-Learning models based on the idea of deformable models have attracted more attention \cite{dinsdale2019spatial,zeng2019liver} since the spatial transformer network are proposed \cite{jaderberg2015spatial}.
-Lee \etal\cite{lee2019tetris} applied the laplacian regularization to regularize the final output, which can better preserve the topology of the template.
-Wyburd \etal \cite{wyburd2021teds} proposed a topology-preserving deep segmentation network by compositing a series of bijection deformations.
-Nevertheless, these methods generally may either fail to have a mathematical guarantee of topological preservation or yield sub-optimal results due to the over-constrained problem, especially for the segmentation of structures with complex geometry.
+Learning-based models that utilize deformable models have gained significant attention in recent years \cite{dinsdale2019spatial, zeng2019liver} since the introduction of spatial transformer networks \cite{jaderberg2015spatial}.
+To improve the preservation of topology in the final output, Lee \etal \cite{lee2019tetris} applied Laplacian regularization.
+Wyburd \etal \cite{wyburd2021teds} proposed a topology-preserving deep segmentation network by compositing a series of bijective deformations.
+However, these methods may not have a mathematical guarantee of topological preservation or may produce suboptimal results due to over-constraints, particularly for structures with complex geometry.